LaKo: Knowledge-driven Visual Question Answering via Late Knowledge-to-Text Injection: Methodology

 \subsection{Late Knowledge Injection}

-Recent VLP-based methods are mainly based on \cjy{an} encoder architecture with a MLP attached \cjy{to} the {\tt [CLS]} position or the pooling layer, which limits the utilization of knowledge within the pre-trained model \citep{DBLP:conf/acl/GaoFC20}.
+Recent VLP-based methods are substantially based on \cjy{an} encoder architecture with a MLP attached \cjy{to} the {\tt [CLS]} position or the pooling layer, which limits the utilization of knowledge within the pre-trained model \citep{DBLP:conf/acl/GaoFC20}.
 Inspired by previous works \citep{DBLP:conf/eacl/HeinzerlingI21,DBLP:conf/acl/CaoLHSYLXX20} \cjy{which explore the knowledge within PLMs}, we unify all data into textual to \cjy{fully} exploit the semantic understanding capability of the text-only PLM.
 Specifically, we apply \cjy{the} encoder-decoder transformer architecture as the reader, following \citep{DBLP:conf/icml/ChoLTB21} to convert the knowledge-based VQA from a classification task into a text generation task.
 Differently, considering that the entities in the KG do not exist in isolation and a closed loop is formed among triples, we adapt the Fusion-in-Decoder (FiD) \citep{DBLP:conf/eacl/IzacardG21} into a new late injection paradigm to avoid the interference of vision-language information on knowledge self-integrate process.

 As the self-attention architecture of Late Knowledge Injection shown in Figure \ref{fig:late}, this policy can achieve the independent encoding within $S_{fact}$ for knowledge aggregation, and assist on late joint decoding among $(q,\tilde{v},S_{fact})$ for knowledge searching.
-Besides, independent encoding also reduces the computation within the encoder during the self-attention process from $O((K+B)^2)$ to $O(K^2+B^2)$.
+Besides, independent encoding also reduces the computation within the encoder during the self-attention process from $O((N+M)^2)$ to $O(N^2+M^2)$ where $N$ and $M$ denote the length of the knowledge and background input, respectively.